 Niagara Falls represents a marvel of geology, and Horseshoe Falls remains by far the largest of the three waterfalls.
 It measures roughly 2,600 ft (790 m) in width and also drops an impressive 188 ft (57 m).

 The American Falls measure about 1,600 ft (320 m) in width.
 The precise length of its drop remains rather variable, ranging from 70-100 ft (21-30 m).
 The reason for the variation is the presence of numerous gigantic boulders at the base of the fall.

 Bridal Veil Falls is by far the smallest of the three, and measures only 56 ft (17 m) in width.
 It drops a total of 103 ft (31 m) in two stages, and at its base lies the famous Maid of the Mist pool.

 Niagara Falls Formation and Nature

-Niagara Falls was formed approximately 10,000 years ago by the Wisconsin Glacial Episode.
+Niagara Falls formed nearly 10,000 years ago due to the Wisconsin Glacial Episode.
 This was the last major advance of the North American ice sheet.
-This was the same force responsible for the creation of the Niagara river, and the Great Lakes of North America.
+This was also the same force responsible for the creation of the Niagara River and the Great Lakes of North America.

 The land beneath the river and Niagara Falls predominantly comprises of shale and limestone.
 The waters of the three waterfalls continue to be renowned for their verdant green coloring.